 1989-1990: Fulton Opera House Foundation - Public Relations Director.
 Lancaster, Pa.

 1987-1989: The Philadelphia Art Alliance - Public Relations/Program Director.
 Philadelphia, Pa.

 Emily attended Columbia University, New York; Temple University, Philadelphia; and studio arts classes at the University of the Arts and Pennsylvania Academy of the Fine Arts in Philadelphia; and The Art Students League in New York.

 For Emily's art portfolio, click here.

-Emily has been exhibiting her artwork since 1990 in Florida, online, Pennsylvania and New York.
+Emily has been exhibiting her artwork since 1990 in Florida, New York, Pennsylvania and juried/curated shows online.